toransahu/notes/docs/cs-fundamentals/Algo.md

 $\therefore S + X = (K_2 - 2K_1).L$
 $\therefore S = K.L  - X$

-By this we cal say that the movilg $K.L - X$ ulits from the meetilg poilt $c$, withil the loop, is exactly equal to $S$, for some appropriate value of $S, K, X$.
+By this we can say that the moving $K.L - X$ units from the meeting point $c$, within the loop, is exactly equal to $S$, for some appropriate value of $S, K, X$.

 (just remember this relationship)